Online Corporate Training Degree Programs

 - Human resources specialist or manager

 People come to this field from many disciplines, including teaching, human resources, management and information technology.
 However, corporate training jobs are competitive, so a specialized degree in the field may gives trainers an advantage.

 A Look at Corporate Training Degrees

-A bachelor's degree is the minimum education requirement for working as a training and development specialist, according to the Bureau of Labor Statistics (BLS).
+A bachelor's degree is the minimum education program requirement for working as a training and development specialist, according to the Bureau of Labor Statistics (BLS).
 To attain the position of training and development manager, further education at the master's degree level is often required.